FletcherGallop/FletcherGallop.github.io/_posts/2019-4-09-Code-Club-Aotearoa.md

 title: "Code Club Aotearoa"
 ---

-_I went to a code club for kids and I've walked away with a few things on my mind._
+_I went to a code club for kids and I've walked away with a few things on my mind.
+We need more people in tech to talk to our kids and foster their passion for tech.
+Doing that is as easy as showing up and listening to them, sharing their passion and validating their interest!_

 ## TL;DR